St. Matthew’s Thrift Shop

 Back-to-School Backpack Drive (InnVision Shelter Network | Children’s Fund)

-Every year we work to get children in need off to their first days of school with the physical tools they need to help them succeed.
+We work to get children in need off to their first days of school with the physical tools they need to help them succeed.
 Whether we partner with InnVision Shelter Network who is committed to providing housing and support services that create opportunities for homeless families and individuals to re-establish self-sufficiency and to return to permanent homes of their own, or with The Children’s Fund, an agency committed to providing goods and services not otherwise available by public funds, to low-income and foster youth, our goals have been to support children in our own community

 2015: Collected numerous supplies for school children!